Ashay12345/Internship/README.md

 1. Task 1:
 Objectives:
-Utilize semantic HTML tags for betteraccissibility and SEO.
+Utilize semantic HTML tags for better accissibility and SEO.
 Implement CSS Flexbox or GRID for layout Design.
 Ensure mobile-responsive using media queries.
 Add smooth scrolling and basic animations for a modern look.

+  1. The Semantic HTML tag has been